 Given that Munro has long been suggested as a candidate for the award, Gibson said he got up early and dressed just in case.

 "It was a little bit like Christmas Eve.
 I was a kid, I couldn't sleep, because - would Santa come?
 And Santa came," he said.

 The award triggered an outpouring of pride in Canada, with Prime Minister Stephen Harper tweeting his congratulations.

 Munro started writing stories in her teens and has published more than a dozen short story collections over the years.
 Her works include "The View from Castle Rock" in 2006 and "Too Much Happiness" three years later.

 She becomes the second Canadian-born writer to win the prize, although she is the first winner to be thought of as distinctly Canadian.
 Saul Bellow, who won the award in 1976, was born in Quebec but raised in Chicago and is widely considered an American writer.

 "Her texts often feature depictions of everyday but decisive events, epiphanies of a kind, that illuminate the surrounding story and let existential questions appear in a flash of lightning," the Nobel Academy said in appraising Munro.

 That sentiment was echoed by fellow Canadian writer Margaret Atwood, who described Munro in a 2008 tribute as being among the major writers of fiction in our time.

 "Munro has been among those writers subject to periodic rediscovery, at least outside Canada.
 It's as if she jumps out of a cake - Surprise! - and then has to jump out of it again, and then again," Atwood wrote.

-The literature prize, which comes with an award of 8 million crowns ($1.25 million), is the fourth of this year's crop of Nobel prizes, which were established in the will of Alfred Nobel, the Swede who invented dynamite.
-The prizes were awarded for the first time in 1901.
+The literature prize is the fourth of this year's crop of Nobel prizes, which were established in the will of Swedish dynamite inventor Alfred Nobel and awarded for the first time in 1901.